sketchfab/unreal-plugin/README.md

 1. In the Unreal Editor go to the Content Browser at the bottom.
 1. Select Import.
-1. Choose a glTF 2.0 file to load (*.gltf).
+1. Choose a glTF 2.0 file to load (*.gltf or *.glb).
-1. Leave "Generate Unique Path Per Mesh" unchecked to load the file in as a single mesh.
-Check to create a new asset per mesh.
-1. Press Import.
+1. Press Open.

 - Note: Objects are currently scaled up by a factor of 100.
-This may be removed in future.

 ## Shipping The PreBuilt Plugin